 RED HOOK THEN TO NOW: marsh, mill pond, port, derelict, renewal

 The pandemic and last mile facilities

-Red Hook becomes concerned about what is dubbed the "truckopalypse," and non-maritime people develop a keen interest in maritime, particularly the "marine highway" as a way to reduce the truck traffic from these last mile facilities.
+Red Hook becomes concerned about what is dubbed the "truckopalypse" of trucks moving all that stuff in and out of Red Hook; and non-maritime people develop a keen interest in maritime, particularly the "marine highway," as a way to reduce the truck traffic from these last mile facilities.
+This leads PortSide to write this explainer blogpost "Marine Highway 101 for Last Mile Planning."

-the core of this was written for the launch of Red Hook WaterStories 1.0 in 2016.
-Some updates have been made, and we are working on a more detailed summary of the post -2016 period.
+The core of this was written for the launch of Red Hook WaterStories 1.0 in 2016.
+Some updates have been made, and we continue adding info about the post 2016 period AND add older content as our research finds it.

+RED HOOK THEN TO NOW: marsh, mill pond, port, derelict, renewal